-In this tutorial, I am going to show you 2 easy ways to make an Excel spreadsheet to automatically calculate percentage in various cases.
+In this tutorial, I am going to show you 2 easy ways to make an Excel spreadsheet to automatically calculate percentages in various cases.
 I will also provide some quick tips along the way to format the result to your needs.

 Calculating percentage is a common mathematical operation that we use in our everyday life.
-Although we can do it manually, Excel makes it super easy to automate percentage calculation in large data sets.
+Although we can do it manually, Excel makes it super easy to automate percentage calculations in large data sets.
 That also, in a very short time.
 This is what I want to show you today.

 1.1 Using Conventional Percentage Formula

 The conventional formula is the simplest way to get our percentage value for a data set.
 Let us see how.
-We are using a data set that has the total number of Covid-affected patients and the number of deaths in America.
+We are using a data set that has the total number of COVID-affected patients and the number of deaths in America.

 - First, select cell C8.